 Housing market confidence continues to grow in some UK regions, and the rebound in prices was witnessed in July 2018(as per RICS data), while the investors are highly positive about sales and prices.
 The Ulster Bank and RICS survey claim the shoppers were optimistic about housing markets and expected growth in activities in the sector.

-Home prices rose in July by 3.3 percent (y-o-y) and the annual prices of home are expected to grow at the rate of 2.5 percent as per Halifax.
-HomeLet found average rent grew 3.3 percent in London in July (y-o-y), whereas, the average rent of the UK (other than London) grew 1 percent.
-In July, the growth was 1.4 percent more as compared to June 2018, and the housing cost average was reported to be £230,280.
+Home prices rose in July by 3.3 per cent (y-o-y), and the annual prices of homes are expected to rise at the rate of 2.5 per cent per Halifax.
+HomeLet found average rent inflated by 3.3 per cent in London in July (y-o-y), whereas the average rent in the UK (other than London) grew 1 per cent.
+In July, the gain was 1.4 per cent more than in June 2018, and the average housing cost was reported to be £230,280.

-According to the survey conducted by online property firm HouseSimple - In July, new property listing fell in the UK by 6 percent.
+According to the survey by online property firm HouseSimple - In July, new property listings fell in the UK by 6 per cent.
 The survey was conducted on 100 cities (and towns), and the highest drop in supply (as per new listings) was recorded in Blackburn, Winchester, and Lichfield.

-Brexit and market volatility kept buyers restrained and Halifax expects the market to remain the same in the coming months but there has been a rise in mortgage affordability and mortgage approvals, and earnings continue to rise, hence, pressure on housing finance will ease leading to rise in buying.
+Brexit and market volatility kept buyers restrained, and Halifax expects the market to remain the same in the coming months, but there has been a rise in mortgage affordability and mortgage approvals, and earnings continue to rise; hence, pressure on housing finance will ease, leading to a boost in buying.